rhobotixprojects/rhobotixprojects.github.io/index.md

 Thank you for visiting Rhobotix Projects!
 We are a small group of engineers dedicated to increasing our knowledgebase of embedded systems by undertaking various projects.
 This website will explain in detail the projects that we are currently working on.

-All of the source code for our projects is available on our github account: https://github.com/rhobotixprojects.
+All of the source code for our projects is available on our [github account](https://github.com/rhobotixprojects).

 ## LPC1114FN28/102 Flash Utility